Optimal Learning for Structured Bandits: Dual Structure Algorithm (DUSA)

 \begin{theorem}[Regret Bound of DUSA] Let the true reward distribution $P\in \mathcal P'$ and consider any accuracy parameter $0<\epsilon<\tfrac{1}{\abs{X}}$.
 Then, DUSA suffers the following asymptotic regret:

 where the expectation is taken with respect to the randomness in the observed rewards and choices made by DUSA. \end{theorem}

 Comparing the regret lower bound in Proposition \ref{lemma:lower_bound} with the regret upper bound found in Equation \eqref{eq:regret-upper-bound}, we can hence conclude that DUSA enjoys the minimal asymptotic logarithmic regret as the accuracy parameter $\epsilon$ goes to zero.
 The maximum target exploration rate $\norm{\eta'_\epsilon(P)}_\infty=\max_{x\in \tilde X(P)} \eta'(x,P)$ appearing in our bound on number of exploration rounds in Equation \eqref{eq:exploration-rounds-upper-bound} remains bounded uniformly for all accuracy parameter values $\epsilon>0$.
 This is so because (i) we have from $\epsilon$-suboptimality that $\textstyle\sum_{x\in \tilde X(P)} \eta'_\epsilon( x, P) \Delta(x, P)\leq C(P)+\epsilon<\infty$, and (ii) $\Delta(x, P)>0$ for all suboptimal arms.
 Hence, the number of times we have to update the target exploration rates and dual variables using either the shallow or deep update Algorithms \ref{alg:shallow} and \ref{alg:deep} grows merely logarithmically in the number of rounds $T$.
 Note that the number of updates is equal to the number of the exploration rounds.
-We note that Theorem \ref{thm:main} does not bound the regret of DUSA for any finite number of rounds but instead is completely asymptotic in nature. {Nevertheless, in the proof of Theorem \ref{thm:main}, which we will present in Appendix \ref{sec:proof}, non-asymptotic regret bounds are also derived.
+Theorem \ref{thm:main} does not bound the regret of DUSA for any finite number of rounds but instead is completely asymptotic in nature. {Nevertheless, in the proof of Theorem \ref{thm:main}, which we will present in Appendix \ref{sec:proof}, non-asymptotic regret bounds are also derived.
 The non-asymptotic regret of DUSA can be upper bounded by $C_{\rm{initialize}} + C_{\text{exploit}}+C_{\text{explore}}$, where $C_{\rm{initialize}} =|X|$ and $C_{\text{exploit}}$ defined in Equation \eqref{eq:c_exploit} are, respectively, upper bounds on the regret during the initialization and exploitation rounds.
-Interestingly, thanks to our sufficient information test, $C_{\text{explore}}$, which is the dominating factor in the asymptotic regret, is an upper bound on the regret during the exploration rounds.
+Interestingly, thanks to our sufficient information test, $C_{\text{exploit}}$ does not contribute to the asymptotic regret.
+The term $C_{\text{explore}}$, which is the dominating factor in the asymptotic regret, is an upper bound on the regret during the exploration rounds.
 In the proof of Theorem \ref{thm:main}, the term $C_{\text{explore}}=C_2+C_3+C_4$ is itself decomposed into three components.
-The terms $C_2$ (respectively $C_3+C_4$) is an upper bound on the regret during exploration rounds when the empirical reward distribution is ``far from'' (respectively ``close to'') the true reward distribution. { \begin{remark}[Nondeceitful Bandits] When the bandit $P\in \mc P'$ is nondeceitful, i.e., $\tilde X_d(P)=\emptyset$, the regret lower bound function $C(P)=0$ vanishes which opens up the possibility of achieving a sublogarithmic regret. \citet{jun2020crush} propose a bandit policy which in fact achieves a bounded regret on such nondeceitful bandits.
-See also \citet{lattimore2014bounded,gupta2020unified} for similar results.
-We show in Remark \ref{rem:proof:nondeceitful-bandits} in the proof of our main Theorem \ref{thm:main} that the regret of DUSA also remains bounded for all $T$ on such nondeceitful bandits. \end{remark} }
+The terms $C_2$ (respectively $C_3+C_4$) is an upper bound on the regret during exploration rounds when the empirical reward distribution is ``far from'' (respectively ``close to'') the true reward distribution. }